-The hallmark of political economy models is that they determine the degree of investor protection endogenously and jointly with economic variables, as part of a political and economic equilibrium.
-In the present paper, we propose a simple model to illustrate some insights that this approach provides both about the cross-country variation in shareholder protection and its change over time.
+cross-country variation in shareholder protection and its change over time.
 The model, presented in Sections 2 and 3, brings together results already present in the literature and some novel ones.
 In Section 4 we explore if the model's prediction are consistent with the data, relying on a panel of 47 countries over the 1993-2002 interval.
-Therefore, also our evidence brings into the picture the time dimension (and thus the issue of legal reform), which is absent in the early "law-and-finance" empirical studies.
+Therefore, our evidence also brings into the picture the time dimension (and thus the issue of legal reform), which is absent in the early "law-and-finance" empirical studies.